awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateWebServer.md

 After you have finished testing your web server and your database, you should delete your DB cluster and your Amazon EC2 instance\.
 + To delete a DB cluster, follow the instructions in [Deleting Aurora DB clusters and DB instances](USER_DeleteCluster.md)\.
 You don't need to create a final snapshot\.
-+ To terminate an Amazon EC2 instance\. follow the instruction in [Terminate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide*\.
++ To terminate an Amazon EC2 instance, follow the instruction in [Terminate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide*\.